The many families on the “Hill”…

 Just by memory panning from where we lived at our house in the Benshoff Hill/Valley View section of southern Middle Taylor Township, now Taft Street, these were the names of the many families that lived there during the time of my generation and which I grew up with.
 The list is separated into the following categories in alphabetical order and by last name only: immediate family, other family, close friends, friends, and other neighbors.
 (Note: Forgive me if I did not spell names correctly or if I missed somebody.)

-Immediate family: Allison, Babela, Dudak, Furman, Rokita, Thomas, and Zahoran
+Immediate family: Allison, Babela, Dudak, Furman, Rokita, Thomas, and Zahoran.

-Other family: Berg, Bretz, Chuha, Hill, Elias, Holko, Stavas, and Tomak
+Other family: Berg, Bretz, Chuha, Hill, Elias, Holko, Stavas, and Tomak.

-Close friends: Balog, Boring, Bush, Burnheimer, Carney, Havrilla, Herbert, Hughes, Metzgar, Murgas, Owens, Rhodes, Spinelli, and Urbassik
+Close friends: Balog, Boring, Bush, Burnheimer, Carney, Havrilla, Herbert, Hughes, Metzgar, Murgas, Owens, Rhodes, Spinelli, and Urbassik.

-Other neighbors: Alt, Bailey, Bantley, Boast, Brehm, Cameron, Cernak, Cosgrove, Covalt, Cummings, Decker, Edminston, Forgas, Frieben, Fuska, Gagan, Golian, Gorman, Harrison, Hodos, Hoyland, Jurasa, Kasisky, Lautenbaucher, Lewis, Lehman, Mackel, Matolyak, Melikant, Miske, Morlatko, Moschat, Muchesko, Oaks, Orlosky, Polacek, Pudliner, Rager, Russell, Saintz, Sarosi, Sestrich, Shawley, Sestrich, Speicher, Stepian, Strashensky, Teeter, Trexler, Vanfossen, Voytas, Webb, Wojcik and Zonin.
+Other neighbors: Alt, Bailey, Bantley, Boast, Brehm, Cameron, Cernak, Cosgrove, Covalt, Cummings, Decker, Edminston, Forgas, Frieben, Fuska, Gagan, Golian, Gorman, Harrison, Hodos, Hoyland, Jurasa, Kasisky, Lautenbaucher, Lewis, Lehman, Mackel, Matolyak, Melikant, Miske, Morlatko, Moschat, Muchesko, Oaks, Orlosky, Polacek, Pudliner, Rager, Russell, Sarosi, Sestrich, Shawley, Sestrich, Speicher, Stepian, Strashensky, Teeter, Trexler, Vanfossen, Voytas, Webb, Wojcik and Zonin.

 As a young engineer (Part 1)…